halcy/Mastodon.py/docs/index.rst

     {
-        'width': # Width of the video in pixels 'heigh': # Height of the video in pixels 'frame_rate': # Exact frame rate of the video in frames per second 'duration': # Duration of the video in seconds 'bitrate': # Average bit-rate of the video in bytes per second }
+        'width': # Width of the video in pixels 'heigh': # Height of the video in pixels 'frame_rate': # Exact frame rate of the video in frames per second.
+                      # Can be an integer fraction (i.e. "20/7")
+        'duration': # Duration of the video in seconds 'bitrate': # Average bit-rate of the video in bytes per second }

 Card dicts
 ~~~~~~~~~~
 .. _card dict: